We can act for you without a meeting and you can instruct us from home. Simply

 You can set up one or both types of Power of Attorney depending on what you need to meet your requirements.

 Lasting Powers of Attorneys are very powerful documents and give your attorneys the power to make decisions on your behalf.
-Please contact our Kerry Davies if you would like more information regarding Lasting Power of Attorneys.
+Please contact Catherine Cottam if you would like more information regarding Lasting Power of Attorneys.

 We at Clarkson Hirst have the expertise to assist you in making a Lasting Power of Attorney to ensure that if you are unable to act yourself in relation to either your property and financial affairs or your personal health and welfare that someone you trust has the ability to act on your behalf.